pierandread/recipes-book/README.md

 * Api call to RecipePuppy is using https://cors-anywhere.herokuapp.com/ to overtake Cors, possible performance issue.
 * More test in Cypress.
 * Cypress is calling the real API to check if it's working, if API would have a cost per call it can be expensive.

+## Extra thoughts and decision process

+Follow the [additional informations](./Additional-informations.md) file to explore more my decisional process and the structure of the application :).

 ## Authors